Jbleezy/BO1-Reimagined/README.md

 ### Hellhounds
 * Flaming hellhounds now deal damage to players who are close to them when they explode
-* No longer gain additional points for kills from hellhounds when killing hellhounds with wonder weapons
+* No longer gain additional points for killing hellhounds with wonder weapons
+* Decreased 2nd hellhound round health from 900 to 800
+* Decreased 3rd hellhound round health from 1300 to 1200
 * Fixed a bug that caused spawning hellhounds to be able to collide with players while they were still invisible to the player

 ### Nova Crawlers